axibase/atsd/integration/odbc/README.md

 > In case of 'Unable to create JVM' error, run a Repair task in Windows Program for the bridge program.
 The error may occur if the bridge was installed prior to Java installation.

-* The System DSN tab should now display the new data source.
+* The System DSN tab now displays the new data source.

   ![](./images/ODBC_5.png)